Refer to other part of an array in that same array or get ID/label in row/tuple iteration?

 { target: -2, lower: -2.49, Math.round(lower), […] }

-Is there a way to have either of the 2 previous paragraph potential solutions work?
+Is there a way to have either of the 2 previous paragraph potential solutions work [since I had to add EoLs to make the codeblocks work properly, those paragraphs now doesn’t look like ones so I labeled each as: cell iteration attempt #] ?
 I’m especially interested in the 2nd (right above) ?

 Thank you kindly